 Despite marijuana not treating cancer thoroughly, the cannabis theory among cancer patients is not all wrong.
 Hash contains biologically active compounds called cannabinoids.
 Such include delta-9 tetrahydrocannabinol (THC) and cannabidiol (CBD).
 The biological components vary depending on the amount of strain and type of marijuana used.
 For example, as stated earlier, dronabinol is a gelatin capsule containing THC and is used to treat nausea and vomiting in cancer patients who are undergoing chemotherapy.
 Also, nabilone drugs work similarly to dronabinol in cancer patients.
 Nonetheless, it is essential to note that there are drugs that contain cannabis, among other components that work for cancer patients.
 Unlike using weed alone, you might be limiting your chances of beating cancer despite having successive chemotherapies.

 Cannabis effects differ by the intake method in the body, which include vaping, eating, or smoking.
 Edible marijuana can be found in various oils, foods, or drinks, among others.
 However, it takes a long time to be processed by the body and finally enters your bloodstream.
 Moreover, many people consider inhaling or vaping methods when it comes to weed.
 This method makes it easy to enter the bloodstream and also has more rapid effects compared to the edible one.
 Cancer patients who use cannabis in either of the stated ways require less pain relieving medication.
+CBD oils also play an important role in managing Cancer symptoms.
+Know more about it here.

 The Future of Cannabis in Cancer Treatment